My Own Private Idaho: Plot

 Mike, a street hustler, stands alone on a deserted stretch of highway.
-He starts talking to himself and notices that the road looks "like someone's face, like a fucked-up face."
+He starts talking to himself and notices that the road looks "like someone's face, like a fucked-up face".
 He then experiences a narcoleptic episode and dreams of his mother comforting him as home movies of his childhood play in his mind.

-Later, after being fellated by a client in Seattle, Mike returns to his favorite spots to pick up clients.
-He is picked up by a wealthy older woman, who takes him to her mansion, where he finds two fellow hustlers she also hired.
+Later, after receiving fellatio from a client in Seattle, Mike returns to his favorite spots to pick up clients.
+He is picked up by a wealthy older woman who takes him to her mansion, where he finds two fellow hustlers she has also hired.
 One of them is Scott Favor, Mike's best friend, and the other is Gary.
 While preparing to have sex with the woman, Mike has another narcoleptic episode and awakens the next day with Scott in Portland, Oregon.

 Mike and Scott are soon reunited with Bob Pigeon, a middle-aged mentor to a gang of street kids and hustlers who live in an abandoned apartment building.
-Scott, the son of the mayor of Portland, confides to Bob that when he turns 21, he will inherit his father's fortune and retire from street hustling.
+Scott, the son of the mayor of Portland, confides in Bob that when he turns 21, he will inherit his father's fortune and retire from street hustling.
 Meanwhile, Mike yearns to find his mother, so he and Scott leave for Idaho to visit Mike's older brother, Richard.
 Along this journey, Mike confesses to Scott that he is in love with him, and Scott gently reminds Mike he only sleeps with men for money.
-Richard tells a story of a man he claims is Mike's father, but Mike says that he knows it is Richard.
+Richard tells a story of a man he claims is Mike's father, but Mike insists that he knows it is Richard.
 Richard informs Mike that their mother works as a hotel maid; when Mike and Scott visit her workplace, they learn she went to Italy in search of her own family.
 At the hotel, they meet Hans, the man who drove them to Portland, and prostitute themselves to him.